 Two 40 mm drivers are responsible for the audio conversion, which according to SteelSeries, covers a frequency range from 20Hz to 20kHz.
 The headphones have an impedance of 32 ohms and a sensitivity of 98 decibels.

 The Arctis 1 Wireless is within the standard range of other headsets.
 The drivers here are the same as that of the renowned Arctis 7.
 The sound quality is top notch for the price range and the headset is great for gaming, movies and listening to music.
 The audio profiles can be further tweaked via the SteelSeries Engine.

 Although, in contrast to headsets in its price range, the Arctis 1 Wireless does not offer virtual or even real surround sound, only stereo.

 The removable ClearCast microphone is pretty good overall.
 The microphone has a narrow frequency response from 100Hz to about 6.5 kHz, is discord-certified and comes with active noise cancellation to filter out ambient noises.

 The SteelSeries Arctis 1 Wireless is perfect for anyone looking for a inexpensive multi-platform headset.
 When it comes to battery life, connectivity, sound quality, flawless radio technology and the long battery life, the Arctis 1 Wireless is a clear winner compared to competitors in its price range.

-There are a couple of downsides, such as the size of wireless dongle, lack of surround sound support and average microphone quality.
+There are a couple of downsides such as the size of wireless dongle and the lack of surround sound support.
 However, as a whole package, Arctis 1 Wireless is an impressive all-rounder!